 Why do I need a colostomy?

-A part of the large intestine is surgically removed
+Part of the large intestine is surgically removed

 How long will I need a colostomy?